Bilingual Teacher Professional Development: RFA

 2017 REQUEST FOR APPLICATIONS

 The California Department of Education (CDE) Professional Learning Support Division is pleased to announce that the Request for Applications (RFA) for the Bilingual Teacher Professional Development Program (BTPDP) is now available.
-This program funds projects that provide professional learning opportunities to teams of eligible teachers, principals, and paraprofessionals to increase the number of teachers who obtain a bilingual authorization as a result of participation in the program and to increase the number of teachers with a bilingual authorization who return to teaching in a bilingual or multilingual setting.The BTPDP RFA is available on the CDE Teaching and Leading Web page at http://www.cde.ca.gov/pd/ps/teachingleading.asp.
+This program funds projects that provide professional learning opportunities to teams of eligible teachers, principals, and paraprofessionals to increase the number of teachers who obtain a bilingual authorization as a result of participation in the program and to increase the number of teachers with a bilingual authorization who return to teaching in a bilingual or multilingual setting.The BTPDP RFA is available on the CDE Teaching and Leading web page at http://www.cde.ca.gov/pd/ps/teachingleading.asp [Note: this web page is now titled Education Excellence and Equity Grant Programs].

 The program is authorized under AB 99, Chapter 15, and Section 54.
 Article 5 (commencing with Section 52200) added to Chapter 7 of Part 28 of Division 4 of Title 2 of the Education Code.
 The bill appropriated $5,000,000 from the General Fund to the State Superintendent of Public Instruction (SSPI) to be available through the 2019–20 fiscal year for the BTPDP.